Heather Berlin: Career and research

-Berlin is an Associate Clinical Professor of Psychiatry and Neuroscience at Icahn School of Medicine at Mount Sinai in New York City, where she was also a National Institute of Mental Health postdoctoral fellow in psychiatry working on compulsive, impulsive, personality, and anxiety disorders.
-She trained in clinical neuropsychology at Weill Cornell Medicine in the Department of Neurological Surgery, and is a visiting scholar at the New York Psychoanalytic Society and Institute.
-She was a Visiting Assistant Professor at Vassar College, and a visiting lecturer at the Swiss Federal Institute of Technology in Zurich, and at the Hebrew University of Jerusalem.
+Throughout her career, Berlin has spent a considerable amount of time teaching within the United States and internationally.
+She is currently an Associate Clinical Professor of Psychiatry and Neuroscience at Icahn School of Medicine at Mount Sinai, and was a visiting scholar at the New York Psychoanalytic Society and Institute, and a visiting assistant professor at Vassar College.
+Internationally, Berlin was a visiting lecturer at both the Swiss Federal Institute of Technology in Zurich and the Hebrew University of Jerusalem.
 Berlin's research has been published in American Journal of Psychiatry, Journal of Personality Disorders, Psychiatry Research, Brain, and Scientific American among others.

+As both a clinical psychologist and neuroscientist, Berlin divides her time between treating patients and conducting research.
+In her private practice, Berlin takes a predominantly holistic approach, focusing on the improving the well-being of her clients rather than on the “illness”.
+In her research, she is interested in the neural basis of impulsive, compulsive and anxiety disorders, consciousness, unconscious processes, and creativity.
+Berlin primarily relies on neuroimaging techniques such as fMRI and Diffusion Tensor Imaging (DTI), but has also been involved psychopharmacological clinical trials, and in experimental trials using Deep Brain Stimulation (DBS) to treatment refractory obsessive-compulsive disorder (OCD).

 Passionate about science communication, destigmatizing mental illness, and promoting women in STEM, Berlin is a committee member of the National Academy of Sciences’ Science and Entertainment Exchange, and on the inaugural committee of the National Academies’ Eric and Wendy Schmidt Awards for Excellence in Science Communication.
 She has also served on the American Association for the Advancement of Science's (AAAS) Technology Engagement with the Public (CoSTEP), and The New York Times series TimesTalks.

-She co-wrote and starred in the critically acclaimed off-Broadway and Edinburgh Fringe Festival show, Off the Top, about the neuroscience of improvisation, and the Edinburgh Fringe Festival show, Impulse Control.
+She co-wrote and starred in the critically acclaimed off-Broadway and Edinburgh Fringe Festival show, Off the Top, which is about the neuroscience of improvisation, and the Edinburgh Fringe Festival show, Impulse Control.
 Berlin has made numerous media appearances including on the History Channel, Netflix (Chelsea Does Drugs with Chelsea Handler, and The Mind, Explained), Discovery Channel, BBC World Service, StarTalk Radio with Neil deGrasse Tyson, Big Think, Bill Nye: Science Guy documentary film, Curious Minds and One World with Deepak Chopra, StoryCollider and TEDx.

 Awards and honors

-Berlin has been the recipient of numerous awards and fellowships including a Young Investigator Award from the American Neuropsychiatric Association, a Young Investigator Award from the National Education Alliance for Borderline Personality Disorder, and the Clifford Yorke Prize from the International Neuropsychoanalysis Society.
-She won the 2015 BBC2 Christmas University Challenge as part of the Magdalen College, Oxford team.
+Berlin has been the recipient of numerous awards and fellowships, including American Neuropsychiatric Association's Young Investigator Award, National Education Alliance for Borderline Personality Disorder's Young Investigator Award, and the International Neuropsychoanalysis Society's Clifford Yorke Prize.
+She also won the BBC's Christmas University Challenge as part of the Magdalen College, Oxford team.